darun-2006/-Wireframing-Low-Fidelity-Design/README.md

 # Aurora Mart — Low-Fidelity Wireframe

-A low-fidelity wireframe of the Aurora Mart mobile shopping app, built as plain HTML/CSS.
+A low-fidelity wireframe of the Aurora Mart mobile shopping app, converted as plain HTML/CSS from a figma design.
 This represents the structural blueprint that the high-fidelity Aurora Mart UI was later designed from.

 ## What this is

-A single wireframe screen (Home) showing layout, content hierarchy, and navigation flow — with no color, no real copy, and no real imagery, per standard low-fidelity wireframing
+Converted from a Figma low-fidelity design into a working HTML/CSS build, A single wireframe screen (Home) showing layout, content hierarchy, and navigation flow — with no color, no real copy, and no real imagery, per standard low-fidelity wireframing
 conventions: